NeelFaucher/financemanager/README.md

 - This page is a stateful widget that refreshes on the switching between weeks.
 For each state, transaction data (including category, price, time & date) of the current week are queried, synced and localized (using provider) for effective and simplified allocation & disposal of resources
 - For each day of the week, the transaction data is constructed into iterables and sorted (using merge sort) with the most recent transaction at the beginning.

-**Navigation Bar:** Quick access to individual expenses for the user’s current week
+**Navigation Bar:** Quick access to individual expenses for the user’s current week with toggles for previous weeks.

 ### Monthly Transactions Page: